TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Environment/Index.rst

 Environment
 ===========

-The TYPO3 Core  includes an environment class that s contains all environment-specific information, mostly paths within the filesystem.
+The TYPO3 Core includes an environment class that contains all environment-specific information, mostly paths within the filesystem.
 This implementation replaces previously used global variables and constants like :php:`PATH_site` that have been removed with TYPO3 v10.